paceuniversity/cs389f2022team5/Sprint3Retro.md

 *	Summary:
     *	What should the team start doing?
-        * The team should start completing individual tasks and push individual changes more often.
+        * The team should make sure the app is ready and prepare for the final presentation.
     *	What should the team stop doing?
         *	The team should stop overestimating the difficulty of our tasks and underestimating the time it takes to complete other backend (Firebase) tasks.
     *	What should the team continue doing?